awsdocs/aws-mobile-developer-guide/doc_source/how-to-transfer-files-with-transfer-utility.rst

         :code:`TransferUtility` generates Amazon S3 pre-signed URLs to use for background data transfer.
 Using |COG| Identity, you receive AWS temporary credentials.
 The credentials are valid for up to 60 minutes.
 Generated |S3| pre-signed URLs cannot last longer than that time.
 Because of this limitation, the Amazon S3 Transfer Utility enforces 50 minute transfer timeouts, leaving a 10 minute buffer before AWS temporary credentials are regenerated.
 After **50 minutes**, you receive a transfer failure.

     iOS - Swift
-        If you expect your app to perform transfers that take longer than 50 minutes, use `AWSS3 <https://docs.aws.amazon.com/AWSiOSSDK/latest/Classes/AWSS3.html>`__ instead of `AWSS3TransferUtility <https://docs.aws.amazon.com/AWSiOSSDK/latest/Classes/AWSS3TransferUtility.html>`__.
+        When you use Amazon Cognito identity, transfers performed using the transfer utility are impacted by two different time limits:

-        :code:`AWSS3TransferUtility` generates Amazon S3 pre-signed URLs to use for background data transfer.
-Using Amazon Cognito Identity, you receive AWS temporary credentials.
-The credentials are valid for up to 60 minutes.
-At the same time, generated S3 pre-signed URLs cannot last longer than that time.
-Because of this limitation, the AWSS3TransferUtility enforces **50 minutes** transfer timeout, leaving a 10 minute buffer before AWS temporary credentials are regenerated.
-After 50 minutes, you receive a transfer failure.
+        :code:`AWSS3TransferUtility` generates Amazon S3 pre-signed URLs to use for background data transfer that are valid for the span of time you set in the value of :code:`timeoutIntervalForResource`.

+        Using Amazon Cognito, you receive AWS temporary credentials that are valid for up to 60 minutes.

+        If the generated pre-signed URLs cannot last longer than the credentials, then transfers will run into errors.
+The default value of :code:`timeoutIntervalForResource` is set to 50 minutes to work well with Amazon Cognito Identity.
+For transfers that need to run longer than 50 minutes, you can setup static credentials using :code:`AWSStaticCredentialsProvider` and increase :code:`timeoutIntervalForResource` ( up to a maximum value of 7 days).